netzkontrast/context-engineering-for-writers/README.md

 *"The way to create something beautiful is often to make subtle tweaks to something that already exists, or to combine existing ideas in a slightly new way."* - Paul Graham

 This framework helps you engineer the context needed for AI to make those subtle tweaks and combinations that result in truly excellent writing.

+## Credits

+The inspiration for this project came from https://github.com/coleam00/context-engineering-intro